 UL-TDOA Uplink Time Difference of Arrival

+VAL Vertical Alert Limit

+VPL Vertical Protection Level

 4 General description of NR positioning enhancements

 3GPP NR radio-technology is uniquely positioned to provide added value in terms of enhanced location capabilities.
 The operation in low and high frequency bands (i.e. below and above 6GHz) and utilization of massive antenna arrays provides additional degrees of freedom to substantially improve the positioning accuracy.
 The possibility to use wide signal bandwidth in low and especially in high bands brings new performance bounds for user location for well-known positioning techniques, utilizing timing measurements to locate UE.
 The recent advances in massive antenna systems can provide additional degrees of freedom to enable more accurate user location by exploiting spatial and angular domains of propagation channel in combination with time measurements.